Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

     - TouchArea property has been added in View.
     - ExcludeLayouting has been added in View.
     - Sound Feedback has been added in Control.
-    - FontSizeScale property has been added in TextLabel, TextField and TextEditor.
+    - FontSizeScale property has been added in TextLabel, TextField, and TextEditor.
     - Parse color from Strings (hexCode, RGB, RGBA) has been added.
-    - DisallowInterceptTouchEvent, which disables the parent view’s touch intercepting, has been added.
+    - DisallowInterceptTouchEvent which disables the parent view’s touch intercepting has been added.
 - DALi
-  - Renderer & Animation
+  - Renderer and Animation
     - Support for advanced blending equations has been added.
     - Some View's properties that couldn't be animated can be animated now.
-    - Support for riv format has been added, Rive animation runtime engine has been integrated.
+    - Support for RIV format has been added, Rive animation runtime engine has been integrated.
-  - Image & Video
+  - Image and Video
     - SVG Raster Engine (NanoSVG) has been replaced with TizenVG (ThorVG).
     - Support for SVG masking and path clipping has been added.
-    - Support for synchronization of video players' z-order has been added.
+    - Support for synchronization of video players z-order has been added.
   - Components
     - Some WebView API set has been added.
-    - Some properties have been added to TextLabel, TextField and TextEditor.
+    - Some properties have been added to TextLabel, TextField, and TextEditor.
   - Common
     - Support for MacOS has been added.
     - Memory management has been optimized.